-Section 13quat distinguishes between an extension, an addition and an improvement.
-Since the words "addition" and "extension" are similar in their characteristics, dictionary definitions are useful in order to distinguish between these terms.
+Section 13 quat draws a distinction between an extension, an addition and an improvement.
+Since an "addition" and an "extension" are similar in their characteristics, dictionary definitions are useful in order to distinguish between these terms.

-The word "addition" is defined in the Collins Dictionary as $-^{12}$
+An "addition" is defined in the Lexico Dictionaries as -9